 Safety tip: Never add coolant to a hot engine.
 Wait for the engine to cool before removing the cap or pouring in coolant.

-10. Have your radiator flushed by a mechanic
+- Have your radiator flushed by a mechanic.

-Even if you keep engine coolant at the right levels, it will eventually get dirty and need to be replaced.
 A radiator flush, also known as coolant flush, involves draining old coolant from the radiator, cleaning it with flush fluid and adding new coolant.
-Mechanics recommend a flush every 40,000 miles, but check your owner’s manual for the manufacturer’s recommendation.
+Mechanics recommend a flush every 40,000 miles, but check your owner’s manual for the manufacturer’s recommendation.1 Even if you keep engine coolant at the right levels, it will eventually get dirty and need to be replaced.

-If your car battery is older than three years, it may not be providing the power it once did, so your car has to work harder and can overheat.
-Your mechanic can help you determine whether you may need a new battery.
+If your car battery is older than 3 years, it might not be providing the power it once did, so your car has to work harder and can overheat.
+Your mechanic can help you determine whether you need a new battery.
+Learn the signs your vehicle may need a new car battery.